femtonelson/Deploying-a-Model-Into-Production/README.md

             # Print result in server terminal
             print(output_df)

-            # Convert the output pack to JSON and send to client
+            # Convert the output to JSON and send to client
             return output_df.to_json(orient='records')

         except: